 Abidjan is West Africa’s shining star in every way.
 For quite a long time, the city has been a commercial and economical hub and the capital city of one of the most successful African countries.
 Today, despite being stripped off its capital status and awarded to Yamoussoukro, the city is still one of the brightest stars in Africa.
-Needless to say, Abidjan has experienced a range of problems for the past couple of years characterized by economic downturn, sporadic fighting and increased levels of crime.
-With its well developed transport infrastructure featuring smooth built highways which makes the city a hot spot for business and tourism activities.
+Needless to say, Abidjan has experienced a range of problems for the past couple of years characterized by economic downturn, sporadic fighting, and increased levels of crime.
+With its well-developed transport infrastructure featuring smooth built highways which makes the city a hot spot for business and tourism activities.
 Abidjan is also the national cultural capital and the vibrant cosmopolitan always has something to keep the tourists busy and occupied.

-Despite the city flourishing during the reign of Felix Boigny, civil wars and political instability has stolen the glory of Abidjan.
+Despite the city flourishing during the reign of Felix Boigny, civil wars and political instability have stolen the glory of Abidjan.
 As such, even the previously great buildings have been neglected and suffered from poor maintenance.
 Also, the number of foreigners to the city has significantly reduced over the past decade which has completely overturned its glory.

 However, the well known Hotel Ivoire is still an oasis in the desert in Abidjan.
-Modern development has not led to any significant changes and its furniture and interior still has the sixties atmosphere.
+Modern development has not led to any significant changes and its furniture and interior still have the sixties atmosphere.
 The city’s public zoo is a nice place to visit and it is amazingly beautiful and home to many interesting animals.
-Also, it would be worthy to visit Bassam, the best beach in Abidjan for some relaxation.
+Also, it would be worthwhile to visit Bassam, the best beach in Abidjan for some relaxation.

-Ivorian staple food consists of cassava, bread, rice and some bread.
-Wealthier neighborhoods also serve European styled cuisine like Cocody, Plateau, Zone 4 and Deaux Plateaux.
+Ivorian staple food consists of cassava, bread, rice, and some bread.
+Wealthier neighborhoods also serve European styled cuisine like Cocody, Plateau, Zone 4, and Deaux Plateaux.
 While Abidjan is a relatively good place to visit, the numerous security points can feel quite maddening but are harmless.